gsapoz/topfive-api/README.md

 # topfive-api
-Information on Fotmob player data for football's top 5 leagues.
+Information on soccer data for football's top 5 leagues.